-- Section 4.1.
+Section 4.1.
 Limitation on Actions in Performance of Governmental Functions.
-The Academy shall act exclusively as a governmental entity and shall not undertake any action inconsistent with its status as a governmental entity authorized to receive state school aid funds pursuant to Section 11 of Article IX of the State Constitution of 1963. - Section 4.2.
+The Academy shall act exclusively as a governmental entity and shall not undertake any action inconsistent with its status as a body corporate authorized to receive state school aid funds pursuant to Section 11 of Article IX of the State Constitution of 1963.

+Section 4.2.
 Other Permitted Activities.
-Consistent with the provisions of this Contract, the Academy is permitted to engage in lawful activities that are not in derogation of the Academy's mission and status of operating a public school academy or that would not jeopardize the eligibility of the Academy for state school aid funds. - Section 4.3.
+Consistent with the provisions of this Contract, the Academy is permitted to engage in lawful activities that are not in derogation of the Academy's mission and status of operating a public school academy or that would not jeopardize the eligibility of the Academy for state school aid funds.

+Section 4.3.
 Academy Board Members Serve In Their Individual Capacity.
 All Directors of the Academy Board shall serve in their individual capacity, and not as a representative or designee of any other person or entity.
 A person who does not serve in their individual capacity, or who serves as a representative or designee of another person or entity, shall be deemed ineligible to continue to serve as a Director of the Academy Board.
 A Director who violates this Section shall be removed from office, in accordance with the removal provisions found in the Resolution or Schedule 2: Bylaws.
-As set forth in the Resolution, a Director serves at the pleasure of the College Board, and may be removed with or without cause at any time.
+As set forth in the Resolution, a Director serves at the pleasure of the College Board, and may be removed with or without cause by the College Board at any time.

-- Section 4.4.
+Section 4.4.
 Incompatible Public Offices and Conflicts of Interest Statutes.
 The Academy shall comply with the Incompatible Public Offices statute, being MCL 15.181 et seq. of the Michigan Compiled Laws, and the Contracts of Public Servants with Public Entities statute, being MCL 15.321 et seq. of the Michigan Compiled Laws.
 The Academy Board shall ensure compliance with Applicable Law relating to conflicts of interest.
-Notwithstanding any other provision of this Contract, the following shall be deemed prohibited conflicts of interest for purposes of this Contract: - (a) An individual simultaneously serving as an Academy Board member and as an owner, officer, director, employee or consultant of or independent contractor to an Educational Service Provider or an employee leasing company, or a subcontractor to an Educational Service Provider or an employee leasing company that has an ESP Agreement with the Academy; - (b) An individual simultaneously serving as an Academy Board member and an Academy employee; - (c) An individual simultaneously serving as an Academy Board member and an independent contractor to the Academy; - (d) An individual simultaneously serving as an Academy Board member and a member of the governing board of another public school; - (e) An individual simultaneously serving as an Academy Board member and a College official, employee, or paid consultant, as a representative of the College; and - (f) An individual simultaneously serving as an Academy Board member and having an ownership or financial interest in any real or personal property leased or subleased to the Academy. - Section 4.5.
+Notwithstanding any other provision of this Contract, the following shall be deemed prohibited conflicts of interest for purposes of this Contract:

+- (a) An individual simultaneously serving as an Academy Board member and as an owner, officer, director, employee or consultant of or independent contractor to an Educational Service Provider or an employee leasing company, or a subcontractor to an Educational Service Provider or an employee leasing company that has an ESP agreement with the Academy; - (b) An individual simultaneously serving as an Academy Board member and an Academy employee; - (c) An individual simultaneously serving as an Academy Board member and an independent contractor to the Academy;

+- (d) An individual simultaneously serving as an Academy Board member and a member of the governing board of another public school; and - (e) An individual simultaneously serving as an Academy Board member and a College official, employee, or paid consultant, as a representative of the College. - (f) An individual simultaneously serving as an Academy Board member and having an ownership or financial interest in any school building leased or subleased to the Academy.

+Section 4.5.
 Prohibition of Identified Family Relationships.
 The Academy Board shall prohibit specifically identified family relationships pursuant to Applicable Law and the Terms and Conditions of this Contract.
-Notwithstanding any other provision of this Contract, the following shall be deemed prohibited familial relationships for the purposes of this Contract: - (a) No person shall be appointed or reappointed to serve as an Academy Board member if the person's mother, mother-in-law, father, father-inlaw, son, son-in-law, daughter, daughter-in-law, sister, sister-in-law, brother, brother-in-law, spouse or same-sex domestic partner:
+Notwithstanding any other provision of this Contract, the following shall be deemed prohibited familial relationships for the purposes of this Contract: